SalomePlatform/shaper/src/ExchangePlugin/doc/exportFeature.rst

     :param list: A list of exporting objects

+.. py:function:: model.exportToXAO(Part_doc, FileNameString, Author="", GeometryName="")
-.. py:function:: model.exportToXAO(Part_doc, FileNameString, [ObjectsList, Author, GeometryName])
+.. py:function:: model.exportToXAO(Part_doc, FileNameString, Object, Author="", GeometryName="")

     :param part: The current part object
     :param string: The file name
-    :param list: A list of exporting objects, if necessary
+    :param object: An exporting object, if necessary
-    :param string: The name of the author
+    :param string: The name of the author, empty by default
-    :param string: The name for the shape processed in GEOMETRY module
+    :param string: The name for the shape processed in GEOMETRY module, empty by default

-Result
-""""""

-The Result of operation is an exported file.

-**See Also** a sample TUI Script of :ref:`tui_export_file` operation.

 Result
 """"""